mvcisback/py-aiger/README.md

 # About Py-Aiger

 1. Q: How is Py-Aiger pronounced?
 A: Like "pie" + "grrr".
 2. Q: Why python?
 Aren't you worried about performance?!
-A: No. The goals of this library are expressibility, ease of use, and hackability.
+A: No. The goals of this library are expressivity, ease of use, and hackability.

 # Installation